Protocol Security19 min read

 Communication Baseline for Modbus

-The OT monitoring platform should baseline normal Modbus communication patterns for each PLC:
+The OT monitoring platform should baseline normal Modbus communication patterns for each PLC: expected clients, expected function code mix, expected polling frequency, and expected register address access patterns.

 ATT&CK-Mapped Modbus Detections